- CLASS: Reptilia (Reptiles)

 - SPECIES: 328 recognized modern species

 Turtle, tortoise, and terrapin: what's the difference?
 All turtles, tortoises, and terrapins are reptiles.
 Scientists often refer to them as chelonians, because they are in the taxonomic order called Chelonia (from the Greek word for tortoise).
 They all have scales, lay eggs, and are ectothermic; they vary in size from fitting in your hand to about 1,800 pounds (817 kilograms).
 Chelonians live everywhere from deserts to oceans to backyard creeks.
 So, why are there different names?
-Those common names usually refer to differences in where the species live and how they use their habitat.
+Those common names usually refer to differences in where the reptiles live and how they use their habitat.
 Here are some generally accepted differences between the types of chelonians:

 Turtle: Spends most of its life in the water.
 Turtles tend to have webbed feet for swimming.
 Sea turtles (Cheloniidae family) are especially adapted for an acquatic life, with long feet that form flippers and a streamlined body shape.
-They rarely leave the ocean, except when the females come ashore to lay their eggs, although some species, such as the green sea turtle, do come out on reefs and beaches to bask.
+They rarely leave the ocean, except when the females come ashore to lay their eggs, although some, such as the green sea turtle, do come out on reefs and beaches to bask.
 Other turtles live in fresh water, like ponds and lakes.
 They swim, but they also climb out onto banks, logs, or rocks to bask in the sun.
 In cold weather, they may burrow into the mud, where they go into torpor until spring brings warm weather again.

 Tortoise: A land-dweller that eats low-growing shrubs, grasses, and even cactus.
 Tortoises do not have webbed feet; their feet are round and stumpy for walking on land.
 Tortoises that live in hot, dry habitats use their strong forelimbs to dig burrows.
 Then, when it’s too hot in the sun, they slip underground.